-- We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education and it is useful to have knowledge of Biology and/or Chemistry.
+We assume you will have a sound knowledge of NSW HSC-level (or equivalent) Mathematics plus Personal Development Health and Physical Education (PDHPE) and/or any two units of Science.
+It is recommended that you have knowledge of Biology and/or Chemistry.

-- We offer introductory units in Chemistry and Mathematics for students who do not have the recommended background knowledge as well as free Bridging Courses in Chemistry and Mathematics.
+We offer introductory units in Chemistry and Mathematics for students who do not have the recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.

 Do I have to do any practical work?
 If I do, how do I find appropriate work?

 Yes, you must complete a total of 500 hours of practicum experience – this includes 140 hours for the purpose of undertaking an exercise intervention to improve health and fitness, wellbeing or performance, or focus on prevention of chronic conditions plus 360 hours of practical experience with clients with clinical conditions (eg, cardiovascular, pulmonary, metabolic, musculoskeletal, neurological).

 We have a clinical placement officer who will help you to identify suitable practicum sites and supervisors and will ensure your practicum placement complies with the Exercise and Sports Science Australia (ESSA) accreditation requirements.

 Can I apply for early entry?

 Yes, all Year 12 and some TAFE students can apply directly to UNE for Direct Early Entry before your HSC results are released.

 Is there someone I can talk to about how I plan my study in the Bachelor of Clinical Exercise Physiology?